Mastertronic: New labels, expansion and diversification

 In late 1985 Mastertronic launched their Mastertronic Added Dimension (M.A.D.) label to sell games at a slightly higher price (£2.99).
 The first game was The Last V8 and many more were soon to follow including Knight Tyme and 180.

 Martin Alper, who had the most marketing flair, went to the United States in 1986 to set up Mastertronic Inc. The UK company was managed by Frank Herman, whilst Alan Sharam increasingly specialised in sales and logistics (warehousing, packaging, controlling production schedules).
 As the business continued to grow Mastertronic created another label in 1986, Entertainment USA, when it began working closely with several American writers including Sculptured Software and Randall Masteller.
 They wanted an outlet to sell games to the UK market, and so Mastertronic moved in, often using Rob Hubbard or David Whittaker to re-do the music.

-In 1987 Mastertronic decided to expand their distribution of software and began exporting titles back across the Atlantic, so the label Bulldog was created primarily to distribute the 'Best of British' games in the US (The name Bulldog actually came from a small wholesaler called Bulldog Distribution who got into financial difficulties and was taken over the previous year).
-Several other labels were invented for other publishers who wanted them to re-issue their old full price product at budget prices, such as Rack-it for Hewson and Americana for U.S. Gold.
+In 1987 Mastertronic decided to expand its distribution of software and began exporting titles back across the Atlantic, so the label Bulldog was created primarily to distribute the 'Best of British' games in the US (The name Bulldog actually came from a small wholesaler called Bulldog Distribution who got into financial difficulties and was taken over the previous year).
+Several other labels were invented for other publishers who wanted it to re-issue their old full price product at budget prices, such as Rack-it for Hewson and Americana for U.S. Gold.

 Their re-release label Ricochet was created in 1987 with their most successful release being Activision's Ghostbusters with nearly half a million copies sold.
-A buyout of Melbourne House when that label was struggling with financial problems enabled them to add games such as The Way of the Exploding Fist to their re-release catalogue.
+A buyout of Melbourne House when that label was struggling with financial problems enabled it to add games such as The Way of the Exploding Fist to its re-release catalogue.